ZJW-92/ZJW-92/README.md

 I am a Software Engineering and Management undergraduate student.
 Born in Shanghai (上海) and living in Gothenburg, Sweden🇸🇪.

 ## 🌱 Things I am currently working on:
-- Finish bachelor thesis

 - Refine my CV and find a job within Data/IT

 ## 💪🏻 Things I am challenging myself with:
 - Sleep before 10pm
-- Go to the gym 4-5 times every week
+- Go to the gym 3-4 times every week
 - Eat no more than 2800 kcal/day
 - Keep learning about web framework react, vue etc
 - Learn Cantonese language 🇭🇰